w3c/specberus/README.md

     - `key` string: specifies the precise occurrence within the particular `rule`
     - `extra` object (optional): any additional fields to include within the event
 - `version`.
 The Specberus version.
-- `checkSelector(selector, rule-name, cb)`.
+- `checkSelector(selector, ruleName)`.
 Some rules need to do nothing other than to check that a selector returns some content.
-For this case, the rule can just call this method with the selector and its callback, and Specberus will conveniently take care of all the rest.
+This handles checking the selector, reporting an error if it is not found, or throwing an error if the selector is invalid.
 - `norm(text)`.
 Returns a whitespace-normalized version of the text.
 - `getDocumentDate()`.
 Returns a Date object that matches the document's date as specified in the headers' `stateElement` (id="w3c-state").